digitalocean/databases/examples/README.md

 Query:

-* `sslmode=require`—forces a secure TLS connection.
+* `?sslmode=require `— instructs most PG clients to only use a trusted TLS connection.
 A common convention, from JDBC.

 **Note:**
 - It is considered best practice, and a well adopted standard, to store this connection string in an [environment variable](https://12factor.net/config) called `DATABASE_URL`.